sentiweb/workspace/README.md

 workspace::launch()
 ```

+The way the package run, the script doesnt need to know about how to find the root or what to load to configure the project because it's not its responsability.
+It only has to tell the workspace to do the job.

 ## Path functions

-The workspace package proposes a way to handle external path using a path builder.
+The workspace package provides  a way to handle external paths using a path builder.

-An global path builder is available (`global_out_path()`) intending to manage the case when you want to refer to a common output directory (for example where all scripts output will be placed).
+There is a global path builder is available (accessible using `global_out_path()`) which is intended to handle the case when you want to refer to a common output directory (e.g. where all script output will be placed).

-The principle is to allow scripts to refer to this external location but only known the real location when running, only relative path has to be used in the scripts.
+The principle is to allow scripts to refer to this external location but since the real location is only known when running, only relative paths have to be used in the scripts.

-To use it, you have to define where will be this location on the computer running the script, but to make it runnable in another computer (meaning often another location) it's
+To use it, you have to define where this output location will be on the computer running the script, but to make it runnable in another computer (meaning often another location) it's
-strongly recommended to define it in a place not managed by a versioning system (like git or subversion).
+strongly recommended that you define it in a place not managed by a version control system (like git or subversion).
-For example, it can be defined in a user-specific .Rprofile or in a  scripts loaded during workspace setup (but ignored by git/)
+For example, it can be defined in a user-specific `.Rprofile` or in a script loaded during workspace setup (but ignored by version control so each installation must provide it's specific content).

 ```R
 options(workspace.outpath="/my/output/path")